Voltage-sensitive distribution factors for contingency analysis and topology optimization: Switches and busbar couplers

 \subsection{Bus splits}

-In practice, bus splits are often more important than bus mergers because busbar couplers are typically closed in the reference grid layout.
-In this section we introduce a formulation of bus splits for a single busbar coupler.
+Bus splits are typically more important than bus mergers because busbar couplers are typically closed in the reference grid layout.
+In the following, we introduce a formulation of bus splits for a single busbar coupler.
 Initially, the coupler is closed such that the two busbars effectively constitute a single node of the network.
 We want to describe the impact of the opening of the coupler making the two busbars two separate nodes with no direct connection.
-For simplicity we assume that the two terminal busbars are treated as PQ nodes without shunt elements.
+For simplicity we treat the two terminal busbars as PQ nodes without shunt elements.

 The treatment of a bus split involves several technical difficulties.
 First, the limit $b_e^s \rightarrow \infty$ is significantly more involved than in the case of a bus merge.
 Second, two coupled busbars effectively form a single node of the network.
 Starting from this single-node description, we have to add a new node to describe the opening of the busbar.